rough-rat/papajbadge-rs/README.md

 Refer to Makefile for more information.

+### Flashing target put to sleep/wfi() mode

+Reset the board with "boot" button pressed.
+This does not enter the bootloader mode (like in esp32), but the firmware checks on start if the button is pressed and enters blinky busyloop (so probe can attach to it with no issue).

 ### More info

 Currently I'm using makefiles, but in the end, i'd like to keep the environment